 You expressly agree, on behalf of yourself and your Authorised Operators, that (a) the credit ratings and other opinions, and valuations, quotes, statistical, quantitative or other information contained in the Application and the Website are, and will be construed solely as, statements of opinion and not statements of fact or recommendations to purchase, hold or sell any securities, (b) the Moody’s Ratings will be weighed solely as one factor in any investment decision made by or on behalf of you and your Authorised Operators, and (c) you and your Authorised Operators will accordingly make your own study and evaluation of each security, and of each issuer and guarantor of, and each provider of credit support for, each security that you may consider purchasing, holding or selling.
 You agree, on behalf of yourself and your Authorised Operators, that (i) none of the credit ratings and other opinions, and valuations, quotes, statistical, quantitative or other information contained in the Application and the Website, or any statements or disclosures by Moody’s regarding the foregoing, shall create any duty of care on the part of Moody’s or any Moody’s affiliate to you or your Authorised Operators, (ii) neither Moody’s nor any Moody’s affiliate is acting as a financial adviser to you, and (iii) none of the credit ratings and other opinions, and valuations, quotes statistical, quantitative or other information contained in the Application and the Website or statements or other communications supplied by Moody’s or any of its employees, representatives or agents shall constitute a representation or a warranty, or the provision of investment advice.

-Important information on use of the Service
+Important information on use of the Digital Service (the “Service”)

-2. Security Measures
+2. Security measures

 (i) Industry-standard encryption